-The rustic wooden cabins are outfitted in a similar fashion and do not have running water.
-Showers and washrooms are shared with the nearby tent campers.
+Rustic wooden cabins are outfitted in a similar fashion.
+Of the 70 available, 56 have running water and bathrooms.
+All have heat and electrical outlets.
+For those 14 cabins without bathrooms, showers and washrooms are shared with the nearby tent campers.
 These cabins also come with daily housekeeping service.
-You can book this through the National Park Reservations Service.

 Nearby attractions include the Mariposa Grove, with a grove of giant sequoias, and the Pioneer Yosemite History Center.

 About 1.5 miles outside the south entrance to the park on Highway 41 is the privately run Summerdale Campground.
 Sites are scattered around a central meadow and set among cottonwoods, cedars, and sugar pines.
 A river flows along one side of the campground.

 The campground offers 30 basic sites and vault toilets, and water is available.
 Each site has a picnic table and fire ring.
 Pets are welcome.

 Sites are reservable six months in advance on a rolling date basis.